 The dbt Integrated Development Environment (IDE) is a single interface for building, testing, running, and version controlling dbt projects.
-The IDE is currently in an open beta until 2020 - during this time, we encourage you to use the IDE and share your feedback with the dbt Cloud team.
+We encourage you to use the IDE and share your feedback with the dbt Cloud team.

 - The dbt IDE is powered by the dbt Server which has been overhauled in dbt v0.15.0.
 In order to use the IDE, your dbt project must be compatible with dbt v0.15.0.

 - To use the IDE, you must have a Developer License in dbt Cloud.

 - Write access must be enabled for your dbt repository in dbt Cloud.
 See Connecting your GitHub Account and Importing a project by git URL for detailed setup instructions.

 New dbt Cloud accounts will automatically be created with a Development Environment for the project created during setup.
 If you have an existing dbt Cloud account, you may need to create a Development Environment manually to use the dbt IDE.

 To create a Development Environment, navigate to the Environments page for your Project and click the "New Environment" button.